makerdao/mips/MIP40/MIP40c3-Subproposals/MIP40c3-SP59: GovAlpha Budget 2022-23.md

 We will work with DUX-001 to implement said algorithm.
 Once operational and tested, this will be available to governance to help:

-- Prioritize cross core unit initiatives.
+- Prioritize cross-Core Unit initiatives.
 - Determine direction for MakerDAO on specific issues.
 - Determine the importance and ranking of shared values for MakerDAO.

 ##### Minor: Formalizing Recognised Delegates